THE MUDDLE FAMILIES

 [4] TNA WO 12/1927 to 1936 Musters of the 1st Regiment of Foot 1857 to 1866.

-[7] TNA WO 364/2618 First World War Army Service Documents for John Muddle,
+[8] TNA WO 364/2618 First World War Army Pension Documents for John Muddle,

-and discharge papers privately held by members of his family.
+& John Muddle's discharge papers from Territorial Force, privately held by his family.

 [8] TNA WO 372/14 First World War Medal Card for John Muddle.